TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dt><a href="https://ee.yamato-daiwa.com/CoreLibrary/Functionality/Arrays/09-Other/addElementsToArrayIfTheyAreNotPresentOtherwiseRemove/addElementsToArrayIfTheyAreNotPresentOtherwiseRemove.english.html"><code>addElementsToArrayIfTheyAreNotPresentOtherwiseRemove</code></a></dt>
   <dd>
-    <p>Obviously from the function name, add elements to array if they are nor present otherwise remove.</p>
+    <p>Obviously from the function name, add elements to an array if they do not present otherwise remove them.</p>
     <ul>
       <li>
         For all types of elements except numbers, bigints, strings and booleans the element finding predicate must be